arliputraa/kafka-and-zookeeper-multinode-cluster-setup/README.md

 Setup Kafka Cluster and 3 instance Zookeeper

-# Kafka Broker Configuration:
-we are going to create 3 Kafka broker Instance in each server.

 # Zookeeper Configuration:
 We are going to create 3 zookeeper instance in each server.

 ## Creating the Zookeeper properties files

-Edited for all 3 Zookeeper instance to file home/kafka/config/zookeeper.properties
+Edit for all Zookeeper instance in path file /home/kafka/config

     #server1
     mv zookeeper.properties zookeeper1.properties